samy4samy/SAMDump-XOR/README.md

 Extract Windows SAM and SYSTEM files using Volume Shadow Copy Service (VSS) with multiple exfiltration options and XOR obfuscation.

-- List volume shadow copies using VSS and create one if necessary
+- Lists volume shadow copies using VSS and creates one if necessary
 - Extracts SAM and SYSTEM files from shadow copies
 - Uses direct NT API calls for file operations
 - Supports XOR encoding for obfuscation